 - Ensure beds are of an accessible height (recommended bed height is between 20 to 23 inches from the floor to top of the mattress).

-- Ensure that portable shower seats are safe and accessible providing such features as a seat back for support, adequate structural strength, sufficient seat depth, and non-slip caps on seat legs.
-Where folding shower seats are installed on the walls of accessible shower compartments, the 2010 ADA Standards contains a number of technical requirements including the appropriate wall for installation so that shower controls are within reach, distance of the front edge of seat from wall where seat is attached, and height of seat surface.
+- Ensure that portable shower seats are safe and accessible, providing such features as a seat back, adequate structural strength, sufficient seat depth, and non-slip caps on seat legs.
+Where folding shower seats are installed on the walls of accessible shower compartments, the 2010 ADA Standards contains a number of technical requirements including the appropriate seat placement so that the seat is usable and the shower controls are within reach.

 - Include multiple outlets and cords.